bizdevops/huboard-public/README.md

 # huboard-public
-A public account to test the JIRA integration
+A public account to test the Huboard integration